 💡 What's the difference between clocking in and logging on?

 Clocking in is when a user begins their user shift and is a time-tracking tool for measuring shifts.
-Configured users, no matter if they process orders on the POS or are a non-ordering role (such as a chef), can clock in or out.
+Configured users, no matter if they process orders on the POS or are in a non-ordering role (such as a chef), can clock in or out.

 Processing orders in Direct Sale mode

 As mentioned at the top of this tutorial, Direct Sale mode is the default ordering mode of Restaurant (K Series) POS.
-So when a user accesses the Order screen, they are automatically in Direct Sale mode.
+So when a user accesses the Register screen, they are automatically in Direct Sale mode.
 This means that they can add and send order items and collect payment at the same time.
 This is useful in environments where seating or coursing is not required - for instance, in a coffee shop where a customer orders a beverage and pays after they order.

-From the Order screen, use the keypad to enter an item quantity or payment amount to speed up the ordering process.
+From the Register screen, use the keypad to enter an item quantity or payment amount to speed up the ordering process.
 For example, tap 5 on the keypad and then tap an order item on the right of the screen to add five order items.
 Or, tap a payment amount and then select Cash to quickly settle the transaction.
 Whatever the function, simply tap the number first to apply that number to the following button's action.
 To remove the entire order, tap C to clear.

 Menus and their sub-categories are configured on the Back Office and displayed here as dynamic buttons.
 Use the main screens (menu on center of the screen) and sub-categories (dynamic subscreen buttons on the right) to specify order items.
 For instance, tapping the Beers button on the main screen opens draught sub-categories on the right: you can further select the Draught Beer, Draught Cider, or Bottles buttons to select an item within the specified sub-category.
 Remember, you can use the keypad to specify an amount and then tap an item button to speed up the quantity of ordered items.